76374/smpl-canvas/README.md

 1. Cleaning up the canvas
 2. Unregistering objects which are not belong to Stage direct or nested children.
 E.g. which were removed using removeChild method of any of nested DisplayObjectContainers.
-2. Registering new objects that were added to the rendre hierarchy (become direct or nested children). updating layouts: calling updateLayout methods of DisplayObjectContainers, TextFields starting from the deepest child going upwards until it meats Stage.
+2. Registering new objects that were added to the rendre hierarchy (become direct or nested children).
+3. Updating layouts: calling updateLayout methods of DisplayObjectContainers, TextFields starting from the deepest child going upwards until it meets Stage.
-3. Updating canvas size
+4. Updating canvas size
-4. Rendering all display objects (using their render methods)
+5. Rendering all display objects (using their render methods)
 ## Constructor
 Required HTMLCanvasElement as an argument.
 ## Instance methods